sf105/sttp-book/_chapters/chapter6.md

 Lastly, system tests tend to become flaky.
 Flaky tests mean that the tests might pass one time, but fail the other time.
 Flakiness of a test can be caused by various factors, which we will discuss in a later chapter.

+## Integration testing
+Unit and system testing are two extremes of test levels.
+Unit tests focus on the smallest parts of the system, while system tests focus on the whole system at once.
+To get a bit of both we want to have a level in between.
+Integration testing offers such a level between unit and system testing.

+When a system has an external component, e.g. a database, a class will be created to interact with this component.
+Now instead of all the system's components we just test this class and its interaction with the component it is made for.
+This is called intergration testing.

+In integration testing we test multiple components of a system, but not the whole system altogether.
+The tests focus on the interaction between two components of the system.
+With this focus, the integration testing has some aspects of unit testing.

+In essence integration testing is testing where you test one components interacting with another component.
+This other component usually is an external one, for example the database or a web service.
+The advantage of this approach is that the interactions between the components.
+This was actually one of the main disadvantages of unit testing: It did not find errors in the interactions between components.

+The disadvantage of integration testing compared to unit testing is that it is harder to write the tests.
+First the external component needs to be running.
+Then this component has to be in a state, which is useful for the tests.
+This often includes creating data for the test in this external component.
+After the test, the component is no longer needed so it has to be cleaned up.
+This is extra work that is always needed for integration tests.

+Integration testing is a very useful testing method.
+However, due to its trade offs (extra setup that is needed) it is important to decide how much integration testing has to be done.